-- The Class AA Trustee. - Upon payment of final distributions to the holders of Class AA Certificates, the Class A Trustee. - Under certain circumstances, and notwithstanding the foregoing, the Liquidity Provider (including, if any Class B Certificates are issued, any liquidity provider for the Class B Certificates) with the largest amount owed to it.
+- Upon payment of final distributions to the holders of Class A Certificates, the Class B Trustee. - Under certain circumstances, and notwithstanding the foregoing, the Liquidity Provider with the largest amount owed to it.

 As a result of the foregoing, if the Trustee for a Class of Certificates is not the Controlling Party with respect to an Indenture, the Certificateholders of that Class will have no rights to participate in directing the exercise of remedies under such Indenture.